yupli/NC-LRPTW-instances/README.md

-# TZNC-LRPTW Instances
+# NC-LRPTW Instances

-Experimental instances for the Time- and Zone-Dependent Noise-Constrained Location-Routing Problem with Time Windows (TZNC-LRPTW).
+Experimental instances for the Noise-Constrained Location-Routing Problem with Time Windows (TZNC-LRPTW).

 ## Structure